 By: Robert Avsec, Executive Fire Officer

-As the year 2021 ends, “wish lists” for the coming year will be a popular topic for many writers and I’m no exception.
-Hopefully, we’ve learned some things in the past twelve months and can use those lessons to make 2022 a safer year for firefighters.
-So, without wasting any time, here are my “5 Wishes for the Fire Service” in 2022.
+As we begin the year 2023, “wish lists” for the coming year will be a popular topic for many writers and I’m no exception.
+Hopefully, we’ve learned some things in the past twelve months and can use those lessons to make 2023 a safer year for firefighters.
+So, without wasting any time, here are my “5 Wishes for the Fire Service” in 2023.

 #5.
 I hope that firefighters become more aware of what they post on social media.
 We are held in high esteem by the public that we serve, and with that comes a huge responsibility.
 In this episode of “What’s YOUR Problem?” from August 2021, Chief Billy Goldfeder tries to underscore the importance of being smart on social media and how you can get through to others that their actions could seriously jeopardize their careers.

 #4.
 It’s my wish that those firefighters who’ve chosen not to become vaccinated against the COVID-19 virus, and its variants, will rethink their decision and “get the shots.”
 I go back to the trust that they public has for its firefighters, and more importantly, the fact that that when someone calls 911 for our help, they don’t have a choice in who responds to their emergency.
 Don’t we have an ethical obligation to our citizens to not potentially expose them to a firefighter who may be capable of transmitting the COVID-19 virus to them when we respond to that call?